 - 1. A key competence descriptor of the area of practice. - 2.
 Xa Knowledge base and knows how This section outlines in general terms the knowledge and knows how needed to underpin required learning outcomes.
-The detailed knowledge requirements are listed in the syllabus for Part A MFPH. - 3.
-Xb Potential settings for the demonstration of this competence area

-It describes potential vehicles and settings for demonstration of competence in the particular - area of public health practice. - 4.
-Xc Guidance for assessment of competency (tabular form)

-This section broadly delignates the expected learning outs - This section broadly delineates the expected learning outcomes in each of the two phases of training, and provides guidance for assessment of progression in learning.
+The detailed knowledge requirements are listed in the syllabus for DFPH. - 3.
+Xb Potential settings for the demonstration of this competence area It describes potential vehicles and settings for demonstration of competence in the particular area of public health practice. - 4.
+Xc Guidance for assessment of competency (tabular form) This section broadly delineates the expected learning outcomes in each of the two phases of training, and provides guidance for assessment of progression in learning.
 This should help StRs in self-assessment as well as forward planning of learning and assessment activities. - 5.
 Xd.
 Guidance for method of assessment (tabular form) This section provides the assessment blueprint for each learning outcome with suggested assessment methods that can be used to evidence achievement of progress.
 Links to learning outcomes in other key competence areas are outlined.